|

 saving you tons of time.

 7. Nope.
-Not every Twitter app known to Tweetdom!
+This book does not every Twitter app known to Tweetdom!
 There are

 some 70,000 of them at last count.
 Only tried-and-true ones,